BIOL30000 Level 3 Tutorials

 |1||8 Tutor-led tutorials (not week 10)||How to write a Project Report (TBC)||Your Academic Tutor will set deadlines for tutorial assignments|

 Table 2.
 Semester 6 Suggested Tutorial Schedule.
 Teaching Week 1 begins February 7th, 2022.
 TBC = to be confirmed.
 Your Tutor or Programme Director may provide an alternative schedule at their discretion.
-Please see the ‘Plenary Sessions’ area on the BIOL30000 Blackboard site for a full description of Level 3 plenary sessions, including ILOs and details of which session to attend.
+Tutorials will normally not be scheduled in a week with a major deadline such as the UG Project Report and MSci Research Proposal in week 10.

 Semesters 5 & 6 Tutorial Activities and Plenary sessions

-All students registered for a programme-specific essay exam will usually complete at least four essays over the year, although this will vary by programme and tutorial group.
+All students registered for a programme-specific essay exam will usually complete essays and/or essay plans during the year.
 These will be evaluated by your Tutor and/or your peers.
-In addition to preparing you for programme-specific essay exams, essay writing practice will be helpful for final year unit exams with essay questions, and will improve your critical thinking and written communication skills, which are highly valued by employers.
+In addition to preparing you for programme-specific essay exams, essay writing practice will be helpful for final year unit exams with essay questions and will improve your critical thinking and written communication skills, which are highly valued by employers.

-The ‘How to write a Literature Review’ plenary session plenary will cover the skills needed to research and write your literature review.
+The ‘How to write the Focused Study in Biosciences’ plenary session will cover the skills needed to research and write your Focused Study.

 Oral presentations may be assigned during the course of the final year at the discretion of your Academic Tutor in order to assess, and give feedback on, your presentation skills.
 This could be a presentation on your final year project or, for MSci students, on the topic of your Literature Review.
 The format of any presentations will be set by your Tutor.
 The My Learning Essentials website has some excellent resources to help with preparing and delivering oral presentations.